tivonahaug/pana-backend-challenge/README.md

   - Custom fields should have values that are either: (a) plain text or (b) single-select multiple choice.
   - Businesses should be able to indicate what type of value each of their fields should accept.
 - Model endpoints for the creation, editing, viewing, and deletion of a business' custom field schema
-- Write an example query for getting all employees for a business with their custom field values.
+- Write an example(/pseudo) query for getting all employees for a business with their custom field values.
 - Model an example request for users to users to specify their custom field values on a `POST /employees/:employee_id` request.